 You'll see the previous version playing on your device.

-In this tutorial you've learned how to preview your effect on your own device using the Spark AR Player app, and inside the Facebook and Instagram apps.
+In this tutorial you've learned how to preview your effect in Spark AR Studio and mirror it in your own device using the Spark AR Player app, and inside the Facebook and Instagram apps.